applied-systems-biology/jipipe-website/content/tutorials/extension.md

     <div class="tutorial-item-img"><img src="/img/tutorials/extension/step4.png" /></div>
     <div class="tutorial-item-content">
     <h2>5.
 Extension metadata</h2>
-    ACAQ5 utilizes a unique extension ID to identify an extension.
+    JIPipe utilizes a unique extension ID to identify an extension.
 This is the most important setting and should be chosen carefully.
 The format must follow a specific structure: <code>[Author]:[Extension]</code>, where <code>[Author]</code> provides information about the extension author, and <code>[Extension]</code> contains some identifier.
 We recommend to let the <code>[Author]</code> information follow the <a href="https://maven.apache.org/guides/mini/guide-naming-conventions.html" target="_blank">Maven naming conventions</a>.<br/>
     All the other metadata can be freely chosen or left out (with the exception of the name).
 Use the other metadata to add authors (including affiliations), a website, define a license, and cite work your pipeline is depending on.
     <br/><br/>Finally, you can review or modify the extension contents by going to <code>Extension contents</code>.
     <div class="notices tip">
       <p>
-        Any dependency to other ACAQ5 extensions are automatically stored within any project or extension file.
-ACAQ5 uses this information to figure out a valid load order.
+        Any dependency to other JIPipe extensions are automatically stored within any project or extension file.
+JIPipe uses this information to figure out a valid load order.
       </p>
     </div>
     </div>